Mandatory credit checks

 Conducting a credit check as part of a security assessment helps determine an individual's reliability, particularly as it relates to their ability to meet their financial obligations.
 While the status of an individual's financial situation may not affect their ability to do a job, financial obligations or pressures could pose a security risk.

-It is important to note that assessing an individual’s financial situation is just one part of the overall assessment.
-Public Services and Procurement Canada also assesses an applicant’s background information, education and professional credentials, personal and professional references and criminal record.
+It is important to note that assessing an individual's financial situation is just 1 part of the overall assessment.
+PSPC also assesses an applicant's background information, education and professional credentials, personal and professional references and criminal record.

 Validity of an existing reliability status or security clearance

-Mandatory credit checks do not affect existing Public Services and Procurement Canada-issued personnel reliability status and security clearances.
+Mandatory credit checks do not affect existing PSPC-issued personnel reliability status and security clearances.

 Cost of the financial inquiries

 There is no cost to the applicant or the organization for a credit check.
-The cost associated with a financial inquiry is covered by Public Services and Procurement Canada.
+The cost associated with a financial inquiry is covered by PSPC.

 No impact on an individual's credit history

-Public Services and Procurement Canada’s inquiry is similar to that commonly done by private sector companies when screening employees.
-Credit checks conducted for the purpose of security screenings are “masked,” meaning there is no negative effect on an individual’s credit bureau file and a Public Services and Procurement Canada credit history request will not include the applicant’s credit score.
+PSPC's inquiry is similar to that commonly done by private sector companies when screening employees.
+Credit checks conducted for the purpose of security screenings are “masked,” meaning there is no negative effect on an individual's credit bureau file and a PSPC credit history request will not include the applicant's credit score.

-The credit check results (credit history report) are kept confidential on the Public Services and Procurement Canada applicant`s security screening file.
-Public Services and Procurement Canada stores personnel information in accordance with the terms and conditions of the provision of the federal Privacy Act, Treasury Board of Canada Secretariat's Policy on Privacy Protection, as well as the Directive on Privacy Practices.
+The credit check results (credit history report) are kept confidential on the PSPC applicant's security screening file.
+PSPC stores personnel information in accordance with the terms and conditions of the provision of the federal Privacy Act, Treasury Board of Canada Secretariat's (TBS) Policy on Privacy Protection, as well as the Directive on Privacy Practices.

 Credit bureau service providers are aware of the Government of Canada's expectations when it comes to protecting the privacy of personal information and the importance of offering secure services to Canadians.

-An applicant’s credit history report information is never shared with the applicant’s Company Security Officer or Alternate.
-Public Services and Procurement Canada contacts the applicant directly whenever there is a need to validate financial information.
+An applicant's credit history report information is never shared with the applicant's company security officer or alternate.
+PSPC contacts the applicant directly whenever there is a need to validate financial information.

-However, Public Services and Procurement Canada may share, through government approved secure means, an individual’s credit history report information with another Government of Canada department or agency in cases when an applicant’s reliability status or security clearance needs to be transferred.
+However, PSPC may share, through government approved secure means, an individual's credit history report information with another Government of Canada department or agency in cases when an applicant's reliability status or security clearance needs to be transferred.

 Who does the credit checks

 The credit check is one of many factors considered when assessing risk to government information, assets and sites.
-Public Services and Procurement Canada will also verify an applicant’s:
+PSPC will also verify an applicant's:

 - education and professional credentials